awesel/GameDesign/README.md

 ## Value

 The game has an engaging story and interactive minigames and boss fights throughout.
+I intent to have constant action based on the story.

 ## User Experience